Formal plethories: Dualization

-Note that as functors of $B$, both sides of the morphism map colimits of $l$-modules to limits in $\Pro-\Mod_k$.
-Thus to show that the map is an isomorphism for $l$-flat $B$, it suffices to let $B = l^n$ be a single finitely generated free $l$-module.
-In that case the map is the identity on $\Reg{F}^n$.
+Note that as functors of $N$, both sides of $\Phi$ preserve colimits.
+Thus to show that the map is an isomorphism for $l$-flat $N$, it suffices to let $N = l^n$ be a single finitely generated free $l$-module.
+In that case $\Phi$ is the identity on $\hat M^n$.